Tuwaiq-Academy-Training/JavaBootcamp-HW3/HW-Day3.md

 ### 6.Write a program that prompts the user to input a positive integer.
 It should then output a message indicating whether the number is a prime number.

-### 7.Write a program to enter the numbers till the user wants and at the end it should display the count of positive, negative and zeros entered.

-### 8.Use a for loop to print headings for four weeks (Weeks 1 - 4).
+### 7.Use a for loop to print headings for four weeks (Weeks 1 - 4).
 Then use another for loop to print the days (Days 1 -7) for each week.
 Expected Output:

 Week 1